 |

-I.L.O (International Labour Organization) Convention 169 on
+I.L.O (International Labour Organization) Convention

-1989 and ratified by Colombia through Law 21 of 1991, it means that
+27 1989 and ratified by Colombia through Law 21 of 1991, it means

-This Convention recognizes the right of Indigenous Peoples to take
+This Convention recognizes the right of Indigenous

-subject. |
+a collective subject. |

 |

-The 107 Convention
+The 107

 In 1957, the I.L.O

-adopted the 107 Convention on Indigenous, the first international
+adopted the 107 Convention on Indigenous, the first

-treaty on the rights of indigenous peoples.
-It was ratified by 27
+international treaty on the rights of indigenous

-countries, mainly in the America, South Asia and several countries
+America, South Asia and several countries in Africa and

-in Africa and Europe, and covers issues such as employment and
+Europe, and covers issues such as employment and

-occupation, land rights and education in indigenous languages.
-The
+occupation, land rights and education in indigenous

-107 Convention assumed that the only possible future for indigenous
+languages.
+The 107 Convention assumed that the only

-and tribal peoples layed in their integration into society and that
+in their integration into society and that decisions

-would overcome these obsolete concepts: Convention 169.
+convention that would overcome these obsolete concepts:

 |